The Beginning of the

 The Harlem Children’s Zone® has always been driven by the belief that the success of our children and the strength of the community go hand in hand.
 Their needs are inseparable and must be addressed together in order to break the cycle of generational poverty and give our kids a real shot at the American dream.

 Building on the success of this early initiative, we launched a 10-year strategic plan in 2000, steadily and systematically expanding the depth and breadth of our programming to encompass 24 blocks, then 60 blocks, and ultimately 97 blocks.
-Today, the Children’s Zone® serves more than 10,700 youth and nearly 8,000 adults and our organization as a whole serves over 12,300 youth and 12,400 adults.
+Today, our organization as a whole serves more than 14,000 youth and 14,000 adults.

-With 70% of children in the Zone engaged in our pipeline of programs each year and thousands of youth well on their way to achieving the ultimate goal of college graduation, we have not only reached the tipping point, but also have become a national model and thought leader in the fields of education, youth and community development, and the fight against poverty.
+With thousands of young people well on their way to achieving the ultimate goal of college graduation, we have not only reached the tipping point, but also have become a national model and thought leader in the fields of education, youth and community development, and the fight against poverty.

 What has enabled us to achieve such unprecedented success is our steadfast application of five core principles: